imranashraf/gitlearning/README.md

 gitlearning
 ===========

-a test repo for git learning
+A simple test repo for git learning.
+Basic commands are tested.